Large Diamagnetism and Electromagnetic Duality in Two-dimensional Dirac Electron System

-The \textit{ab~initio} calculation provides a Dirac-like linear dispersion with a mass gap of $\sim 2$ meV and an effective `speed of light' of $ v\sim 5 \times 10^{4}$ m/s, as shown in Fig.~\ref{fig:Dirac}~(c) \cite{Supplement,Kitou2021,Perdew1996,Koelling1977,Wimmer1981}.
-The resistivity above 50 K is nearly independent of temperature, as has been observed for the high-pressure massless Dirac phase of $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$ (Fig.~\ref{fig:Dirac}~(d)).
-Here, Dirac electrons realize an unconventional compensation of the temperature dependence of mobility and the density of states, resulting in temperature-independent values of the resistivity of quantum sheet resistance, $(h/e^{2})d=4.6$ m$\Omega$cm, where $d=17.8$ \AA \ is the interplane distance using the value of the lattice constant along $c$.
+The full relativistic first-principles calculation provides a Dirac-like linear dispersion with a mass gap of $\approx 2$ meV (Fig.~\ref{fig:Dirac}~(c)) and an effective ``speed of light" of $ v\approx 5 \times 10^{4}$ m/s~\cite{Supplement,Kitou2021,Perdew1996,Wimmer1981}.
+The resistivity above 50 K is nearly independent of temperature, as has also been observed in the high-pressure massless Dirac phase of $\alpha$-(BEDT-TTF)$_{2}$I$_{3}$ (Fig.~\ref{fig:Dirac}~(d)).
+Here, Dirac electrons compensate for the temperature dependence of the mobility and the density of states~\cite{Tajima2000}, resulting in the temperature-independent resistivity corresponding to quantum sheet resistance, $(h/e^{2})d=4.6$ m$\Omega$ cm, where $d=17.8$ \AA \ is the interplane distance using the value of the lattice constant along $c$.

-The resistivity increases on cooling below 50 K without phase transition, which is consistent with the calculated mass gap of $\sim$ 2 meV.
-Hall coefficients ($R_\mathrm{H}$) are small above 50 K, and their sign changes at $T\sim$ 150 K from high-temperature positive (hole-like) values to low-temperature negative (electron-like) ones.
-This indicates that the Fermi energy is located in the mass gap but slightly shifts as a function of temperature.
+The resistivity increases upon cooling below 50 K without a phase transition, consistent with the mass gap but does not follow an activated temperature dependence.
+The Hall coefficient ($R_\mathrm{H}$) is small above 50 K, and its sign changes at $T= 150$ K from high-temperature positive (hole-like) values to low-temperature negative (electron-like) values, as shown in Fig.~\ref{fig:Dirac} (e).
+This indicates that the Fermi energy is in the mass gap but shifts slightly with temperature.
 At 150 K, the Fermi energy will be exactly at the midpoint of the gap.

-The Dirac electronic state as a bulk form is realized at ambient pressure, by which we can examine magnetic responses with a precisely controlled setting of the sample.
-We show in Fig.~\ref{fig:mag}~(a) magnetic susceptibilities $\chi_{a,b,c}$ for $H\parallel a, b,$ and $c$ (interplane direction). $\chi_{a}$ that nearly agrees with $\chi_{b}$ decreases linearly upon cooling below 150 K, consistent with Dirac-type linear dispersion.
-A possible in-plane anisotropy of $\chi$ originating from the tilting of the Dirac cone is negligible, with which we can consider that $\chi_{a,b}$ solely depends on the density of states, and the electronic correlation is negligible.
-A detailed formula for the spin contribution to $\chi$ is given using $\chi_{0}$, which is the spin susceptibility of 2D nonrelativistic electron gas with the interplane distance $d$, as
+We show in Fig.~\ref{fig:mag}~(a) the magnetic susceptibilities $\chi_{a,b,c}$ for $H\parallel a, b,$ and $c$ (interplane direction).
+The susceptibility $\chi_{a}$, which nearly agrees with $\chi_{b}$, decreases linearly upon cooling below 150 K, consistent with Dirac-type linear dispersion.
+A possible in-plane anisotropy of $\chi$ originating from the tilting of the Dirac cone is negligible; therefore, we can consider that $\chi_{a,b}$ solely depends on the density of states and the electronic correlation is negligible.
+A detailed formula for the spin contribution to $\chi$ is given below using $\chi_{0}$, the spin susceptibility of 2D nonrelativistic electron gas with the interplane distance $d$.